 top of page

 Going to an Open House is a great way to jump into a new home search, but understandably, it can seem a little overwhelming at first.
 What are you supposed to do at an Open House?
 Do you ask questions or just look around?
 What do you do if you really like the house?
-Well, not to worry, here are the answers to those Open House questions and much, much more!
+Well, not to worry, here are the answers to those Open House questions and much, much more.

-Usually, when you first walk into an Open House, you will be greeted by the listing agent or another agent who is hosting.
-Keep in mind that this agent will be representing the seller, so their primary job is to educate you about the home, answer your questions, and try to get you to buy the house.
+2. Keep in mind that the Open House agent represents the seller, so their primary job is to educate you about the home, answer your questions, and try to get you to buy the house.
 So use them as a resource, but don’t say too much about your level of interest in case you decide to make an offer, and you’ll need a buyer agent for that (more on buyer agents another time).

 So you are walking around the home and you seem to like it.
 What should you look for?
-Besides the obvious: does the layout of this housework for me, or are there enough beds, baths, etc, here are some less obvious things to look at, and to look out for:
+Besides the obvious: does the layout of this housework for me, or are there enough beds, baths, etc, here are some less obvious things to look at, and to look out for.

-• Rotting wood- deck, wood siding, wood trim or columns.
+• Rotting wood - deck, wood siding, wood trim or columns.

 • Question for the agent: Do you know how often the sellers have to replace the exterior wood?
+Do they have any issues with termites or wood destroying insects?

 • Question for the agent: How often do they have to clean the gutters?

 • Do you see any sloping concrete as you walk up to the house or gaps in the steps or front porch?
+This could mean possible water intrusion.

 • What is the exterior material of the house?
 Brick, vinyl siding, aluminum siding, wood, stucco?
 Each material has its own pros and cons, and some require more maintenance than others.